ARIN UPADHYAY

 There is a common misconception that "standards deter innovation".

-It is a convenient excuse that allows us to move fast and break things, leaving behind technical debt and incompatibility.
+It is a convenient excuse that allows us to move fast and break things that leaves behind technical debt and incompatibility.

 But it is fundamentally false.